Akshay-Jhijhautia/Learning_React/importantPoints.md

 12. React icons are basically react-components, try to use it as a react component.

+13. DOM is created after React renders our component.

 # Few points about state hook

 - React updates state asynchronously, i.e not immediately,for performance reason